 One tool that’s becoming increasingly popular among startups is the neo bank.
 Neobanks are essentially digital banks that offer many of the same services as traditional banks but with a more streamlined, user-friendly interface.

-There are a number of benefits to using a neo bank for your startup’s financial needs.
-For one, they often have lower fees than traditional banks, which can be a big plus when you’re trying to keep costs down.
+There are several benefits to using a neo bank for your startup’s financial needs.
+For one, they often have lower fees than traditional banks, which can be a big plus when trying to keep costs down.
 They also tend to have more flexible account options and better online and mobile banking tools, which can make managing your finances on the go a breeze.

 Some popular neobanks for startups include Brex, Mercury, and Silicon Valley Bank.
 Each offers a range of account options and tools specifically designed for startups, so it’s worth checking them out to see if they might be a good fit for your business.